sara-nl/ACES-Training/02-coudb-tokenpool.md

 done | lock | meaning
 ------|-----|---------
 0 | 0 | Token needs to be tackled and will end up in a todo list.
-0 | 1 | Token is being processed, or during the computation an error occurred.
+0 | >0 | Token is being processed, or during the computation an error occurred.
-1 | 1 | Token was successfully processed.
+>0 | >0 | Token was successfully processed.
-1 | 0 | This is a weird state of the token which should never occurr.
+>0 | 0 | This is a weird state of the token which should never occurr.

+During the processing the flags *lock* and *done* will be set with the system time so that, after a token is successfully processed, you can get the running with *lock*-*done*.

 For each of the combinations we can create a so-called view in the couchdb and only process tokens belonging to a specific view, e.g. the combination for the todo list.